We conduct fMRI experiments at the Clinical Research Centre (CRC) at Ninewells Hospital in Dundee.

 These vary from study to study.
-Generally, I am looking for healthy volunteers who:
+Generally, we are looking for healthy volunteers who:

 have English as a first language

-I typically use word stimuli in my experiments.
-I therefore want to make sure that everyone participating approaches my stimuli with a similar amount of ‘baggage’ attached to each word.
+We often use word stimuli in our experiments.
+We therefore want to make sure that everyone participating approaches my stimuli with a similar amount of ‘baggage’ attached to each word.

 have no history of neurological disorder

 We aim to draw conclusions about brain use in healthy volunteers without a history of neurological disorder.
 There are many groups who study people with neurological or psychopathological disorder, with a view to characterising the differences in function that result from these conditions, but we are not currently conducting such studies.

 are not currently taking psychoactive medications or recreational drugs

 This is for the same reason as above

 Language is more likely to be lateralised differently in left-handed people than in right-handed people.
 That means that in right-handed people, language is most likely to be dependent on brain regions in the left hemisphere – in left-handed people, it is more likely that left and right hemispheric brain regions will be involved.
 Again, because we use word stimuli, we like to keep potential differences associated with how the brain deals with language at a minimum, so only scan people who are right-handed.

 are between the ages of 18 and 35